AVeselovski/le-portfolio/README.md

-# Next.js portfolio site
+# Next.js portfolio website template

 ## What is this?

-Trying out Next.js with a portfolio website template of sorts.
-Since most articles and docs (including Vercel official) on the subject of learning Next.js revolves around building a blog, might just as well...
+Not actual "portfolio website".
+Trying out Next.js with a portfolio website template of sorts in mind.
+Since at the time most articles and docs (including Vercel official) on the subject of learning Next.js revolved around building a blog...
+A portfolio/blog(ish) was made, but with a custom CMS setup.

 `¯\_(ツ)_/¯`

-## Setting up
+## Setup

-To use this as a template requires MongoDb connection. **MongoDB Atlas** is used by the author in 2021 (in case the author forgets in 2 years).
+Uses MongoDb. **MongoDB Atlas** connection in particular was used by the author in 2021.

-1. Pull the repo (`git clone git@github.com:AVeselovski/le-portfolio.git`)
+1. Pull the repo
-2. Navigate to project root and install dependencies (`cd le-portfolio` and `yarn`)
+2. Navigate to project root and install dependencies (`yarn`)
-3. Setup MongoDb with MongoDB Atlas (up-to-date instructions can be found online)
+3. Setup MongoDb with MongoDB Atlas (_up-to-date instructions can be found online_)
 4. Create `.env.local` file in the projects root and copy `.env.local.example` contents
-5. Update the `.env.local` file with real connection string
+5. Update the `.env.local` file with actual details
-6. Uncomment user creation code block in `pages/api/create.ts` to create encrypted admin user
+6. Uncomment user creation code block in `pages/api/create.ts` to create an admin user
 7. Run the project (`yarn dev`)
 8. Navigate to `/admin` path (via browser url bar) and create the admin user
+9. Comment out user creation code
-9. Update `data/config.json` and `locales/` to whatever and change the mugshot to a more pleasant one (`public/images/profile.jpg`)
+10. Update `data/config.json` and `locales/` to whatever and change profile pic (`public/images/profile.jpg`)
-10. Create content via admin panel
+11. Create content via admin panel

-## Some features
+## Features

 ### I18n ready